hack-gpon/hack-gpon.github.io/_ont/ont-zte-f601.md

 ---

-[^1]: If you flash a modified firmware (only HWVer V6.0 at the moment), you can permanent enable TELNET to avoid run each time the `zte_factory.py` script.
+[^1]: If you flash a modified firmware (only HWVer V6.0 at the moment), you can permanently enable telnet to avoid running the `zte_factory.py` script each time.
-[^2]: Credentials are random generated by zte_factroymode.py, don't survive at reboot
+[^2]: Credentials are randomly generated by zte_factroymode.py, they are not persistent and will change at reboot.